Exchange operator IEX blasts NYSE for criticism of SEC fee plan

 Critics of the pricing regime, including dozens of institutional investors that support the SEC’s proposal, say it creates conflicts by giving brokers incentives to send customer orders to exchanges that pay the biggest rebates, even when better results for their clients might be found elsewhere.

 The NYSE, in a letter to the SEC on May 31, said the so-called transaction fee pilot would result in wider bid-ask spreads on stocks, driving up costs for investors.
-The NYSE, which is owned by Intercontinental Exchange Inc, also said the pilot would harm competition by driving more trading to off-exchange venues, undermining the SEC's legal obligation to promote efficient markets. (bit.ly/2KA6jKd)
+The NYSE, which is owned by Intercontinental Exchange Inc (ICE.N), also said the pilot would harm competition by driving more trading to off-exchange venues, undermining the SEC’s legal obligation to promote efficient markets.

 IEX, which does not pay rebates, argued that banning the payments was unlikely to lead to uniformly wider spreads, and that lower exchange fees would likely result in more trading on exchanges.
 Rebates, IEX said, were more about attracting order flow.